geobricks/geobricks_qgis_plugin_faostat/README.md

 FAOSTAT data spans from 1961 to 2014 and it is updated yearly.

+# Installation

+To install the plugin go to the *Plugins* menu and open *Manage and Install Plugins…*.
+Then search for *FAOSTAT* and install the plugin.
+When the installation is complete you should find a new icon in the toolbar, or you can access it from *Plugins > Download Data > FAOSTAT Data Downloader*.

 # User Interface

 The user interface allows the user to select the parameters to filter FAOSTAT data.
 The database is organized in ```groups``` (*e.g. Production*) and ```domains``` (*e.g. Crops*).
 Each domain then contains ```elements``` (*e.g. Area Harvested*) and ```items``` (*e.g. Wheat*).
 The plugin applies these filters and downloads data for all the available years and countries.